eloritzkovitz/atlaset/docs/atlas/countries.md

 # Countries

-Atlaset provides an interactive world map to discover `countries`, view detailed country information and track your `visits`.
-Use `search`, `filters`, `lists` and `layers` to find, organize and manage your countries and travel data.
+Atlaset provides an interactive world map to discover `countries`, view detailed country information and track your visits.
+Use search, filters, lists and layers to find, organize and manage your countries and travel data.

 ## **Browsing countries**

-- Use the `map` or `country list` to browse all available `countries`.
+- Use the map or country list to browse all available countries.
-- Click on a `country` on the `map` or the `country list` to open a detailed view with information.
+- Click on a country on the map or the country list to open a detailed view with information.
-- Use the `search bar` to quickly find a `country` by name.
+- Use the `search bar` to quickly find a country by name.
 For advanced searching, see below.

 ## **Country details**